-To serve as background in this matter, FujiFilm applied for a Standard Coastal Zone Permit in 2021 to manufacture 110 tons per year ("TPY") of high-performance aqueous pigment dispersions for ink jet printer ink at its facility located within the Coastal Zone at 233 Cherry Lane, New Castle, Delaware.
-The Applicant's prior application also proposed the installation of new manufacturing equipment inside an existing building (L44) and construction of a small boiler building on already paved ground.
+In 2021, the Applicant, FujiFilm Imaging Colorants, Inc. ("FujiFilm" or "Applicant"), applied for a Standard Coastal Zone Permit to manufacture 110 tons per year ("TPY") of high-performance aqueous pigment dispersions for ink jet printer ink at its facility located within the Coastal Zone at 233 Cherry Lane, New Castle, Delaware.
+The Applicant's 2021 application also proposed the installation of new manufacturing equipment inside an existing building and construction of a small boiler building on already paved ground.
 Negative environmental impacts were limited to air emissions from two new boilers and a new HVAC unit, with no emissions from the manufacturing process itself.
 The pollutants were collectively characterized as contributors to the formation of ozone, which have the potential to result in impacts to human health in exceedance of the National Ambient Air Quality Standards ("NAAQS"), as set by the U.S. Environmental Protection Agency ("EPA").
 However, the quantities at which such pollutants would be emitted were well below the NAAQS thresholds.

 After coordinating with DNREC, FujiFilm proposed to offset the new emissions by purchasing Emission Reduction Credits ("ERC") from the Delaware Division of Small Business, and by eliminating the use of five (5) propane-operated forklifts on site and replacing them with electric forklifts.
 These combined actions more than offset the negative impacts of the proposed activity.

-Accordingly, FujiFilm's 2021 application was processed by the Department, and fully vetted to the public through the DNREC Public Hearing process.
-Ultimately, a Coastal Zone Permit (CZA-441P) was issued by DNREC to FujiFilm for the above-described manufacturing activity, pursuant to DNREC Secretary's Order No. 2021-CZ-0019 (dated July 23, 2021).
+FujiFilm's 2021 Coastal Zone Permit application was fully vetted to the public through the DNREC Public Hearing process at that time.
+Ultimately, a Coastal Zone Permit (CZA-441P) was issued by DNREC to FujiFilm for the above-described manufacturing activity, pursuant to DNREC Secretary's Order No. 2021-CZ-0019 (July 23, 2021).

 On October 20, 2022, Fujifilm submitted a new Coastal Zone Permit application to the Department, requesting a major modification to existing CZA-441P.
 That application was deemed administratively complete by the Department on November 16, 2022, and put on public notice on November 20, 2022.
-Upon notification from the Applicant's consultant that the application contained an emission calculation error, however, the application was withdrawn by FujiFilm.
-Notice of the cancelation of the public hearing scheduled for December 14, 2022, and closure of the comment period regarding the same, were publicly noticed on December 4, 2022.
+Subsequently, the Applicant's consultant advised the Department that the application contained an emission calculation error.
+As a result, the application was withdrawn by FujiFilm.
+Notice of the cancelation of the public hearing scheduled for December 14, 2022, and closure of the comment period regarding the same, were publicly noticed by the Department on December 4, 2022.
 It should be noted that no permitting decision was rendered with regard to the prior application submitted by the Applicant on October 20, 2022, as that application is considered by the Department to be a separate and closed matter.

-FujiFilm submitted several application revisions prior to the Department deeming the current Application administratively complete.
-During this time, the Department's Coastal Zone Program, housed within DNREC's Division of Climate, Coastal and Energy, coordinated with other sections within the Department to request additional information on items such as emissions calculations, the offset proposal, public engagement, and local hiring preferences.

-On February 9, 2023, the Department received the final Coastal Zone Permit application from FujiFilm, requesting a major modification of the facility's existing CZA-441P, as noted above.
-The proposed modification would introduce additional process equipment, two new boilers, and a new HVAC unit, and would utilize the processes and technology previously described and permitted under CZA-441P to create the same end products, thereby increasing the Applicant's production capacity from 110 TPY to 220 TPY ("Application").
-This modification proposal is also referred to in the Application as "Project Maxwell" or "Plant U45."
-Pursuant to the CZA Regulations, the Applicant's proposed modification qualifies as a change to a substantive term of the original permit.
+Over the course of the next several months, FujiFilm submitted several application revisions regarding their request for a major modification to existing CZA-441P.
+During this time, the Department's Coastal Zone Act Program ("CZA Program"), housed within DNREC's Division of Climate, Coastal and Energy, coordinated with other sections within the Department to request additional information on items such as emissions calculations, the offset proposal, public engagement, and local hiring preferences.
+On February 9, 2023, the Department received the final revision of the Applicant's present Coastal Zone Permit application.
+FujiFilm's current modification proposal introduces additional process equipment, two new boilers, and a new HVAC unit, and utilizes the processes and technology previously described and permitted under CZA-441P to create the same end products, thereby increasing the Applicant's production capacity from 110 TPY to 220 TPY ("Application").
+The modification proposal is also referred to in the Application as "Project Maxwell" or "Plant U45."
+Pursuant to the CZA Regulations, the Applicant's modification proposal qualifies as a change to a substantive term of the original permit.